dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ```

 This solution has some drawbacks:
-* First of all, it is a DRY violation.
+* DRY violation.
-* Template bloat.
+* Unnecessary template bloat.
-* The 16 combinations of attributes have to spelled out; avoiding to spell them requires string mixins which,
+* The 16 combinations of attributes have to spelled out; avoiding spelling them out requires string mixins which,
 from a maintainability standpoint, is clearly worse than this.

-If one of the `Ranges` happens to have a primitive that fails some of the attributes,
+If one of the `Ranges` happens to have a primitive that fails some attributes,
 the corresponding `opApply`s will be identical.
-As an example, if `popFront` is impure, all `opApply` overloads created by instantiiating
+As an example, if `popFront` is impure, all `opApply` overloads created by instantiating
 the implementation template with a `pure` delegate type lead to identical impure `opApply`s regardless.
 Depending on what overloads are called, it might lead to binary bloat.